Amid massive demonstrations, Macron delays Charles’ visit

 Macron has made the proposed pension changes the priority of his second term, arguing they are needed to keep the pension system from diving into deficit as France, like many richer nations, faces lower birth rates and longer life expectancy.

-Anger over the plan has increasingly turned into broader opposition to Macron’s leadership, both in parliament and on the streets.
-In an interview on national television Wednesday, Macron insisted the retirement measure must be implemented by the end of the year, prompting critics to describe him as “self-satisfied,” “out of touch” and “offensive.”
-Unions have called for him to “listen to the people.”
+Anger over the plan has increasingly turned into broader opposition to Macron’s leadership.
+His insistence this week that the retirement measure be implemented by the end of the year prompted critics to describe him as “self-satisfied” and “out of touch.”

-During his first term as president, Macron’s government made other changes that it said would make France’s labor market more flexible and revitalize the economy.
-Those include making it easier to hire and fire workers, cutting business taxes, and making it more difficult for the unemployed to claim benefits.
+During his first term, Macron’s government made other changes it said would make France’s labor market more flexible and revitalize the economy.
+Those included making it easier to hire and fire workers, cutting business taxes, and making it more difficult for the unemployed to claim benefits.

 Countries across Europe have been raising pension ages.
 Retirement rules vary widely from country to country, making direct comparisons difficult.
 The official retirement age in the U.S. is now 67.

-Macron’s plan would provide that the French must work 43 years to earn a full pension, or wait until they turn 67, as the law now calls for.
-Opponents have proposed other solutions, including higher taxes on the wealthy or companies, which Macron says would hurt the economy.
-Polls show most French people oppose raising the retirement age.
+Macron’s plan involves multiple adjustments to France’s complex pension system.
+It would also require French people to work 43 years to earn a full pension, or wait until they turn 67, as the law now calls for.
+Opponents have proposed other solutions, including higher taxes on the wealthy or companies.

-The government forced the bill through parliament last week, using a special constitutional power, which infuriated demonstrators even more.
-The text is now being reviewed by France’s Constitutional Council.
+The government refused to consider those, however, and forced the bill through parliament last week, using a constitutional power, and the text is now being reviewed by France’s Constitutional Council.
+The forced passage further angered Macron’s critics.

-Macron condemned the violent behavior that has taken place at some of the protests, saying “violence has no place in a democracy.”
+Macron condemned the violent behavior at some protests, saying “violence has no place in a democracy.”

 He said “common sense and friendship” required delaying King Charles’ visit, adding that it likely would have become a protest target, creating a “detestable situation.”

-“We would not be serious … to make a state visit in the middle of protests,” the French leader told a news conference after a summit in Brussels.
+It wouldn’t be reasonable “to hold a state visit in the middle of protests,” the French leader told a news conference after a summit in Brussels.
 He said he took the initiative to call Charles on Friday morning, and that the visit likely would be rescheduled for the summer.

 Charles and Queen Consort Camilla planned to visit both France and Germany during the king’s first trip abroad as Britain’s monarch.
 He still plans to go to Germany.

-Charles had been scheduled to visit the city of Bordeaux on Tuesday, the third day of his trip to France, coinciding with the tenth round of nationwide strikes and protests since January.
+Charles had been scheduled to visit the city of Bordeaux on Tuesday, coinciding with the tenth round of nationwide strikes and protests.
 The heavy wooden door of the elegant Bordeaux City Hall was destroyed by fire Thursday night by people taking part in an unauthorized demonstration.

-Bordeaux wine industry officials expressed regret that Charles would not visit next week, but looked on the positive side that the visit would still happen.
+Bordeaux wine industry officials expressed regret that Charles would not visit next week, but were glad the visit would still happen.

 “We are of course disappointed Charles won’t come now but we clearly understand why,” said Cecile Ha of the Bordeaux Wine Council.
 “We are looking forward to welcoming him at the end of summer, which is great time for the vineyards as they are very lively at this time of year before the harvests.”